LukeTatarsky/PasswordVault/README.md

 - Create a **strong master password**
 - There is **no recovery** if the master password is lost
-- The encrypted vault is saved as `password_vault.json` in the current directory
+- The encrypted vault is saved as `passwords.vault`

 ---
 ## **Exporting Data**